 Types of bikes to consider based on your needs

-As discussed earlier, there are a range of different bikes that you’ll want to think about depending on what your aims and goals are.
+As discussed earlier, there is a range of different bikes that you’ll want to think about depending on what your aims and goals are.

 In this section, we’ll weigh up the pros and cons of each type of bike to help you choose the right one for you.